analogdevicesinc/msdk/Examples/MAX32670/Temp_Monitor/README.md

 ## Description

-This simple example demonstrates the use of the MAX32670 as a temperature monitor.
+This simple application demonstrates the use of the MAX32670 as a temperature monitor. **NOTE: A MAX31889EVSYS is required to run the example.**

 The device uses the RTC to trigger periodic measurements of the air temperature.
 Each time the RTC time-of-day alarm expires, the latest temperature reading is taken from an external MAX31889 temperature sensor which is connected to the device via I2C.
 The measurment is then time-stamped with the current time in the RTC and placed in a buffer.
 Once four successful measurements have been taken, they are stored in flash.